KCL-Planning/ROSPlan/_tutorials/tutorial_04.md

 KCL: (/rosplan_plan_dispatcher) 0: action undock completed
 ```

-Since the duration of the action was 0, the output from the dispatcher arrives all at once.
-The three lines correspond to:
+Since the duration of the action was 0, the simulated action will take the duration specified by the plan.
+The three lines from the dispatcher correspond to:

 1. The action enabled feedback has been published on the action feedback topic.
 2. The action achieved feedback has been published on the action feedback topic.